 You’ll want to assess the different options available in your area.
 Using our article on Assisted Living (above) can help get you started.

-Respite care services in senior living communities typically range from $125 to $300 dollars per day.
-Costs will vary by location, and the types of services needed.
-Sometimes care services are included in the day rate, but often this is a separate fee based on an assessment by the facility’s licensed nursing staff.
+Respite care services in senior living communities can range from $125 to $300 per day.
+Costs vary by location and the types of services needed.
+Sometimes care services are included in the daily rate, but often this is a separate fee based on an assessment made by licensed nursing staff.